 Throughout her professional career — spanning several decades – she has worked in a variety of settings that have intersected across the fields of education, social and human services, and criminal justice.
 She holds a Bachelors Degree in Social Work, Masters Degree in Social Work, and a Masters of Arts and Ph.D. both in Education with specializations in Curriculum and Instruction and Multicultural Education.
 She has extensively studied a wide range of conflict resolution, mediation, and peacemaking circle traditions in programs across the United States and Canada.

 Pamela has participated in many training programs and hold memberships and certificates from several organizations.
-Click CIrcle Training Certifications and Affiliations.
-TAYLOR for a comprehensive list.
+Click Circle Training Certifications and Affiliations (2) for a comprehensive list.

 Stephanie Sarantos, RN, BSN, Ph.D.